White Hart Lane, Haringey

 The club plans to build a new stadium in a scheme that’s codenamed the Northumberland Development Project because the site borders the avenue called Northumberland Park, which in turn is so called from the former ownership of the land thereabouts by the dukes of Northumberland.
-The (deliberately) cumbersome and forgettable project name will later be dropped when a corporate sponsor comes up with an acceptable offer for the new stadium’s naming rights.
+The (deliberately) where to buy cialis no prescription cumbersome and forgettable project name will later be dropped when a corporate sponsor comes up with an acceptable offer for the new stadium’s naming rights.

 The original plans were revised in July 2015, increasing the stadium’s proposed capacity to 61,000 and featuring a natural turf pitch that will retract to reveal an NFL-compliant surface, which will host at least two American football games a year.
 The seating bowl has been reconfigured “to enhance the fan experience” and the pièce de résistance will be the 17,000-capacity south stand – the largest single-tier stand in the UK.

 Other aspects of the stadium and its surroundings include:

 - A visitors’ centre with an interactive museum, cinema, club megastore, ticket office and café